Due column betting: Mathematical analysis

 This above-average bettor would then have a positive expected gain of 5 percent or $.05 every race.
-Still, should that bettor attempt to apply the Due-column system to increase his gains he will run into a second problem: Diminishing returns.
+Still, should that bettor attempt to apply the due-column system to increase their gains they will run into a second problem: diminishing returns.

-The bettor would run into diminishing returns because, as seen in the example Due-column chart above, the bets he must make increase exponentially compared to each preceding bet with each successive loss.
-Because of the nature of parimutuel betting, then, the bettor's larger wagers will depress his payout odds.
-As a result, the bettor's real expected return for the session will deflate far below his original target profit.
+The bettor would run into diminishing returns because, as seen in the example due-column chart above, the bets they must make increase exponentially compared to each preceding bet with each successive loss.
+Because of the nature of parimutuel betting, then, the bettor's larger wagers will depress their payout odds.
+As a result, the bettor's real expected return for the session will deflate far below their original target profit.

 Furthermore, in horse racing no single horse runs more than one race.
-So, though jockeys might ride more than one race, each race is arguably an "independent event" and the Due-column bettor will therefore run afoul of the Law of Independent Trials; that is, believing the outcome of each event is significantly dependent on the outcome of the last he will commit the Gambler's Fallacy.
+So, though jockeys might ride more than one race, each race is arguably an "independent event" and the due-column bettor will therefore run afoul of the law of independent trials; that is, believing the outcome of each event is significantly dependent on the outcome of the last they will commit the gambler's fallacy.

-Indeed, insomuch as jockeys do ride in multiple races, horse races are not entirely independent events.
-The poor morale and physical enervation of a jockey who recently lost a close race previously could undermine his ability to win the following race.
-But even the worst jockey will have minimal effect on an outcome if riding a horse that performs far better than the other racers.

-As with any series of independent propositions, then, only with trials numbering in the thousands can a Due-column bettor ensure that, on average, his historical number of wins will match his probable number of wins.
-Consequently, experiencing more than 10 losses in a single series is likely to occur according to the Law of Large Numbers, and as the chart above shows, continuing to play the Due-column system will require risking a bankroll proportionately far too large to wager for the expected return.
+As with any series of independent propositions, then, only with trials numbering in the thousands can a due-column bettor ensure that, on average, their historical number of wins will match their probable number of wins.
+Consequently, experiencing more than 10 losses in a single series is likely to occur according to the law of large numbers, and as the chart above shows, continuing to play the due-column system will require risking a bankroll proportionately far too large to wager for the expected return.

-For all these reasons using the Due-column system is not only unproductive, but counterproductive.
+For all these reasons using the due-column system is not only unproductive, but counterproductive.
 Because of this many contemporary gambling strategists strongly advise players not to consider it a winning strategy.